cloudamqp/terraform-provider-cloudamqp/docs/resources/instance.md

 * `no_default_alarms`- (Computed/Optional) Set to true to discard creating default alarms when the instance is created.
 Can be left out, will then use default value = false.

 * `keep_associated_vpc` - (Optional) Keep associated VPC when deleting instance, default set to false.

+* `copy_settings` - (Optional) Copy settings from one CloudAMQP instance to a new.
+Consist of the block documented below.

+___

+The `copy_settings` block consists of:

+* `subscription_id`  - (Required) Instance identifier of the CloudAMQP instance to copy the settings from.
+* `settings`       - (Required) Array of one or more settings to be copied.
+Allowed values: [alarms, config, definitions, firewall, logs, metrics, plugins]

 ## Attributes Reference